vacp2p/roadmap/content/dst/waku/waku-scaling.md

 - [ ] Analysis and actionable insights or conclusions.

 <!-- Most recently blocked by metrics scaling issues, nearly through them -->

+### Regression testing (recurring)

+* fully qualified name: <vac:dst:vac:libp2p-evaluation:regression-testing>
+* owner: Alberto
+* status: N/A
+* start-date: N/A
+* end-date: N/A

+#### Description
+Run different scenarios
+and collect evidence and data
+of libp2p's behaviour.

+Test for known regressions
+that have occurred in the past and ensure they don't happen again.

+#### Deliverables
+* Analysis done
+* Report published with all relevant details
+* RFC's GitHub issue updated
+  with links to the analysis and results.